-Students will remain at school during the school day but be isolated from the general student body.
+Students will remain at school during the school day, but will be isolated from the general student body.
 They will be provided their schoolwork and access to the guidance counselor.
-They will also remain isolated for lunch.
+They will eat lunch in the assigned room of the ISS.
+Student's are required to give personal technology to the ISS supervisor.
+Refusing to do so could result in further disciplinary action, up to and including, but not limited to, a review by the disciplinary board concerning exclusion.